-Rachel Meredith’s account of her honeymoon reads like a script from a National Lampoon’s Vacation movie — minus the funny.
+Rachel Meredith’s account of her honeymoon reads like a script from a National Lampoon’s Vacation movie — minus the funny, but with bugs.

 First, the wires got crossed on her reservation at the Westin Playa Conchal in Costa Rica.
 Then she and her husband encountered numerous service problems.
 And finally, they were eaten alive by insects.

 I don’t want to keep you in suspense.
 The picture above is of Meredith’s leg.
 I’ll let her explain.

 On the third day of our honeymoon, I noticed what looked like flea bites on my husband.
 They were little red bites that he said where itching.

 I didn’t have any on me so I was confused.
 I had him take a bath and little black bugs started floating up to the top.

 When we got into the States I noticed that I started having the same bites as my husband.

 As my husband was looking at one of my bites he noticed that a little bug had flown out of my skin.
 We went to the ER, and were told that we were infested with botfly.